hectorcorrea/solr-for-newbies/14_adding_fields.md

   #
 ```

 notice that the results include a book titled "It's a dog's New York".
-This book was considered a match for our search because the `text_en` field type uses the EnglishPossessive filter that drop the trailing `'s` from the search terms.
-This allowed Solr to find a match despite the poor spelling in our search terms.
+This book was considered a match for our search because the `text_en` field type uses the EnglishPossessive filter that drop the trailing `'s` from the search terms which allowed Solr to find a match despite the poor spelling used in our search terms.